Mergevos/open-vehicle-plus/RETURN_VALUES_CHANGE.md

 ##### SA:MP Compact

-SA:MP name functions and hooks for CreateVehicle and AddStaticVehicle(Ex)
+SA:MP name functions and hooks for CreateVehicle and AddStaticVehicle(Ex).
+_Note: This won't add support for a_samp or remove YSF implemented functions._

 ##### Logging